Scottish religion in the nineteenth century: Secession churches

 In the eighteenth century divisions within the Church of Scotland had led to the creation of the Associate Presbytery and Presbytery of Relief.
 The Associate Presbytery then split over the Burgess oath imposed after the Jacobite rebellion of 1745, with one faction forming the separate General Associate Synod.
 Between 1799 and 1806 the Old and New Light controversy, with the "Old Lichts" following closely the principles of the Covenanters, while the "New Lichts" were more focused on personal salvation, split both the Associate and General Associate Presbyteries.
-This paved the way for a form of reunification, as both the New Licht factions joined together in 1820 to form the United Secession Church, which claimed to have 361 congregations and 261,000 followers at its inception.
+This paved the way for a form of reunification, as both the New Licht factions joined in 1820 to form the United Secession Church, which claimed to have 361 congregations and 261,000 followers at its inception.
 The secession churches had made headway in recruitment, and by 1830 30 percent of the Scottish population were members.
 They made particular advances in the major urban centres.
 In Glasgow in 1835-36 40 per cent of the population were members and in Edinburgh and it was 42 per cent.